 The exact method of valuation can depend in part on the type of business you run.

-For example, let’s say that you run an accounting business.
+For example, let’s say that you run an accounting business for which many would advise you to read this post about why you should get an accounting software.
 Unless you happen to own your own building, you don’t have a lot of tangible assets.
 So, an income-based approach may make more sense.

 A manufacturing concern, on the other hand, will own lots of assets.
 So an asset-based approach may make more sense.
 Of course, valuation depends on more than just hard numbers.